-The Tales series has always thumbed its nose at JRPG traditions.
+The Tales series has always thumbed its nose at RPG traditions.
 Wildly popular in Japan, Tales hasn’t pierced the West in the same way that franchises like Final Fantasy have, though many of its titles remain in the pantheon of the best JRPGs.
-We’re counting down the 14 mainline titles released in North America in this guide to the best Tales games.
+We’re counting down the 14 mainline titles released in North America — plus two released in Japan — in this guide to the best Tales games.

-For those unfamiliar with the series, Tales games feature real-time combat in the style of a fighting game.
+For those unfamiliar with the series, Tales games feature real-time combat in the style of a fighting game that’s set in the framework of an RPG.
 The traditions of a good JRPG are still present, though, including dense character progression, a grand narrative, and a cast of interesting characters.
 With the two combined, the Tales games provide a break from the monotonous gameplay that often comes from JRPGs.

-The best overall Tales game is a hotly debated topic, but most players settle on Vesperia, and we have to agree.
+The most iconic of Tales games is a hotly debated topic, but most players settle on Vesperia, and we have to agree.
 The story is second to none, the combat system is deep once it’s fully unlocked, and many of the more tedious elements of other Tales games are streamlined.

 Released originally for the PS2 in 2006 before being ported to the 3DS in 2012, Tales of the Abyss is the eighth mainline entry in the series.
 It’s a nearly perfect Tales game, with excellent writing, unique characters, and plenty of content.
 However, as is the case with a lot of Tales games, sometimes combat can feel like nothing more than button mashing.